eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcetapproval.md

 $C_6$ is equivalent to voters assigning candidates 0 through 5 stars or points, but we do not treat this as a point system, necessarily.
 It is still a Condorcet method.
 We interpret that if a voter gives a candidate, say, three stars, then that voter casts a vote for that candidate over all candidates with two, one, or zero stars, as well as a vote for all candidates with four or five stars over them (but no assumption about other candidates who also get three stars).
 For $C_3$, this could be assigning candidates "good", "okay", and "bad".
 And for $C_2$ this is declaring candidates "acceptable" or "unacceptable".
 While it does not affect the math we discuss in this post, we generally assume that a truncated ballot (ex. a voter who does not rank a candidate) ranks all non-ranked candidates in the bottom tier.

 Simple enough.
 If 100 voters rank Alice above Bob, and 50 voters rank Bob above Alice, while 600 voters rank Alice and Bob equally, then we choose to assume that Alice defeats Bob and Bob does not defeat Alice.
 If there is a candidate who defeats every other candidate, then we assume they are the Condorcet winner, and they must win.
+We would do this if this electorate of 750 voters had 100 possible ranks or fewer.

-We treat the voting system as a function $C_k(P)$, for $k \geq 2$ or $k = \infty$, that takes in a profile $P$ of ballot preferences (compatible with $C_k$) and outputs a single winner.
+We treat the voting system as a function $C_k(P)$, for $k \geq 2$, including $k = \infty$, that takes in a profile $P$ of ballot preferences (compatible with $C_k$) and outputs a single winner.
 If there is a Condorcet winner, then that candidate must be the unique winner.

 > **Axiom:** If no candidate wins all of their matchups, based on the ballot data $P$, then we make no assumption about which candidate is the Condorcet winner or should win.
 If $P$ induces no Condorcet winner, then we make no assumption about the outcome of $C_k(P)$, and allow that any candidate could potentially be the winner.

+Essentially, $C_k$ can be an arbitrary function, so long as it agrees on the Condorcet winner when one exists.
+It could elect them alphabetically for all we care in the case of a cycle.

 Generally, a Condorcet method always chooses the same number of tiers as there are candidates, so that voters could theoretically rank all candidates in a complete transitive order, which is effectively $C_\infty$.
 But we investigate what happens when we restrict the number of tiers.